Safeguards, Co-Benefits & SDGs

 Positive Biodiversity Impacts

-• Project developers should describe how their project contributes positively to biodiversity— including ecosystem services.
+• Project developers must describe how their project contributes positively to biodiversity— including ecosystem services and soil health.

-• Project developers should prioritize the protection of habitats of rare, threatened, and endangered species.
-Projects should contribute to habitat connectivity where possible.
+• Project developers must prioritize the protection of habitats of rare, threatened, and endangered species.
+Projects must contribute to habitat connectivity where possible.

 Beyond "Do No Harm" and Creating Co-Benefits